RaivoRipuli/lastwarVP/README.md

 1) Install AutoHotkey (default settings)
 2) Run the AutoHotkey script (_autoVP.ahk_)
 3) Start the game with a defined resolution (_LastWar.exe -screen-height 1024 -screen-width 1080_)
+4) Open the title assignment screen
-4) Activate the script with the hotkey "q"
+5) Activate the script with the hotkey "q" and stop it by holding "q"

-## Todo

-1) Random sleep timers
-2) More testing (maybe rethink the first click, it can hit something accidentally)